matteo9966/Authentication-Server-without-express/README.md

 This server was created for the course Angular Security - from angular university

+### This project works whit the angular security course, use that repository together with this one.

+#

 # Branches

 - user-jwt : server uses jwt as a way to authenticate the user